Bing is the sleeping giant in the SEO industry, but many marketers are not aware of this.

 The truth is, Bing can no longer be ignored as far as SEO is concerned, except you want to be left out.

-On the surface, it doesn’t look like Bing gets much search traffic.
-However, when you think of the fact that it equally powers Yahoo, MSN, and DuckDuckGo, you start realizing that optimizing for Bing is probably not such a bad idea.
+It doesn’t look like Bing gets much search traffic on the surface.
+However, when you think that it equally powers Yahoo, MSN, and DuckDuckGo, you start realizing that optimizing for Bing is probably not such a bad idea.

-As of February 2020, Bing had 11% of the entire search engine market share (because their search engine also powers the other three search engines (already listed above).
+As of February 2023, Bing had 11% of the search engine market share (because their search engine also powers the other three search engines (already listed above).

 Furthermore, according to Search Engine Land, “Bing also has a good market share in the US, at 21.3%,” and Yahoo-Bing network equally has a select audience in most verticals, see screenshot below: